hashicorp/vault/api/SPEC.md

 The process for authentication across multiple requests is still TODO.
 Please assume this already works for now.

+## Error Response

+A common JSON structure is always returned to return errors:

+        {
+            "errors": [
+                "message",
+                "another message"
+            ]
+        }

+This structure will be sent down for any non-20x HTTP status.

 ## HTTP Status Codes

 The following HTTP status codes are used throughout the API.

 - `200` - Success with data.
 - `204` - Success, no data returned.
+- `400` - Invalid request, missing or invalid data.
+See the "validation" section for more details on the error response.
 - `401` - Unauthorized, your authentication details are either
    incorrect or you don't have access to this feature.
 - `404` - Invalid path.
 This can both mean that the path truly